 Chattanooga Aquarium Parking.
 The Tennessee Aquarium location is off I-24 in Chattanooga, TN.
 There are several paid parking lots around the area if you are only planning to see the Aquarium.
 If you are staying at one of the Chattanooga Hotels, consider walking.
 Chattanooga is a great walking city, and when you get tired, take the free eco-friendly shuttle that throughout downtown.

-The Tennessee Aquarium is housed in several different buildings, so it’s more of a campus than a single destination.
+The Tennessee Aquarium is two buildings housed on more of a campus than a single destination.
 Purchase tickets at the ticket center building, then choose one of the following to start your adventure.

 River Journey Building.
 There are two main buildings at the aquarium in Chattanooga, TN that are included in the general aquarium ticket price.
 The first is River Journeys.
 River Journey is focused on freshwater habitats from the mountains of Tennessee to the Gulf of Mexico.
 Below are three of our favorite exhibits in River Journeys.